 The castle was attacked multiple times by the MacDonald Lords of the Isles, then in 1509 James IV granted it to Clan Grant, on condition they repair and maintain it.
 Maintaining it proved the hard part, for the MacDonalds and Grants fought over the castle on numerous occasions.
 It was left to decay in the mid-17th century, then destroyed in 1692 to prevent it being used by the Jacobites.
-The most striking remain is Grant Tower, standing 5 stories high.
+The most striking remain is Grant Tower, standing five storeys high.

 Drumnadrochit village grew up at the point where two rivers flow into Loch Ness.
 It is worth exploring the village and strolling over Thomas Telford's bridge across the River Enrick to the Loch Ness Centre and Exhibition.

-The Centre explores the fascinating history of the loch and the legend of the Loch Ness Monster through state of the art multi-media displays.
+The Centre explores the fascinating history of the loch and the legend of the Loch Ness Monster through state-of-the-art multi-media displays.
 See submarines used in the search for the Monster and learn how the unique eco-system of the loch makes the story of a creature living in the loch's depths plausible.

 Just outside Drumnadrochit is Divach Falls, a lovely 100-foot-high waterfall reached via a trail through attractive oak woodland.
 In the Victorian period, before the legend of the Loch Ness Monster became so widespread, a trip to Divach Falls was the main reason to visit Drumnadrochit.

 If you take the A831 west from Drumnadrochit and branch off onto a minor road just before you reach Cannich you will come to the Corrimony Chambered Cairn, a beautifully-preserved Bronze Age passage grave in an idyllic rural location in Glen Urquhart, surrounded by 11 standing stones.
-You can acces the inner burial chamber where archaeologists found a single burial during excavations in 1954.
+You can access the inner burial chamber where archaeologists found a single burial during excavations in 1954.

-If you contnue on past the road to Corrimony Cairn you will come to Glen Affric, perhaps the most beautiful glen in the Highlands.
+If you continue on past the road to Corrimony Cairn you will come to Glen Affric, perhaps the most beautiful glen in the Highlands.
 Much of the glen is owned by Forestry Commission Scotland and they Commission operates four car parks for visitors.
 Two of these car parks give access to dramatic waterfalls including Dog Falls and Plodda Falls.
 The glen is criss-crossed with a network of walking trails, giving access to 8 Munros (peaks over 3,000 feet).

 Just south of Drumnadrochit and Urquhart Castle is the John Cobb Memorial, commemorating the man who died on Loch Ness in an attempt to break the water speed record in 1952.
 Cobb's attempt took place in Urquhart Bay, just below the cairn.